JURIS DOCTOR (J.D.)

 California Bar Exam

 Students who complete our J.D. program are academically eligible to sit for California's General Bar Exam.
-It's no secret that this three-day exam is one of the toughest in the nation, with a pass rate that typically hovers around fifty percent.
+It's no secret that this two-day exam is one of the toughest in the nation, with a pass rate that typically hovers around fifty percent.
 For students juggling law studies with work and family responsibilities, the exam can pose a significant challenge.
 Faculty and staff at the Colleges of Law share a strong commitment to helping students succeed on the exam.

-Our required curriculum covers every bar-tested subject and includes Bar Studies, a course designed to help fourth-year students meet the exam's intellectual and time-management challenges.
+Our required curriculum covers every bar-tested subject and includes Bar Studies, a course designed to help students meet the exam's intellectual and time-management challenges.
 We also offer presentations, panel discussions, and workshops on Bar Exam preparation.

 More information about the Bar Exam, as well as information about additional prerequisites for practicing law in California, can be found on the State Bar of California website.